greyhamwoohoo/bootstrapping-ui-automation/src/NetCore-Selenium/README.md

 For simplicity in this case: the 'scratchpad' takes the form of a single test  - it's just a normmal test - called 'HotReloadScratchpad'.

-The first time the test is run with a test execution context of 'attachable-chrome-localhost' (via Attachable-Chrome-Localhost.runsettings) it will start a browser instance BUT NOT CLOSE IT.
+The first time the test is run with a test execution context of (say) 'attachable-chrome-localhost' (via Attachable-Chrome-Localhost.runsettings) it will start a browser instance BUT NOT CLOSE IT.
 Subsequent test runs using the same test execution context will reuse the same browser instance.
 This allows you experiment with one or two lines of Selenium at a time for faster feedback before moving that code into your main test workflow; you are of course able to manually interact and mutate that browser state as you wish.

 There are two viable workflows: